toticavalcanti/react-native-task-annotations/readme.md

-# Task Anottation
+# Task Anottations

-This project is a simple app to task anottation, it is a process of learning react-native with expo, developer a simple application to get familiarized with this tecnology.
+This project is a simple app to task anottations, it is a process of learning react-native with expo, developer a simple application to get familiarized with this tecnology.

 **Stack**
 ---